whaleloops/KEPT/README.md

 Full environment setting is lised [here](conda-environment.yaml).

 ## Download / preprocess data
 One need to obtain licences to download MIMIC-III dataset.
 Once you obtain the MIMIC-III dataset, please follow [caml-mimic](https://github.com/jamesmullenbach/caml-mimic) to preprocess the dataset.
 You should obtain train_full.csv, test_full.csv, dev_full.csv, train_50.csv, test_50.csv, dev_50.csv after preprocessing.
+Please put them under sample_data/mimic3.
+Then you should use preprocess/generate_data_new.ipynb for generating json format dataset for train/dev/test.
+A new data will be saved in ./sample_data/mimic3.
 Quickroutes are provided to save time, you could download processed data ( [GDrive](https://drive.google.com/file/d/1QCc2BACIgv4d5Q5jDMxM5iSC4hOIv-fU/view?usp=sharing)